mfreeborn/heliocron/README.md

 Thread going to sleep for _ seconds until 2020-02-25 17:32:17 +00:00.
 Press ctrl+C to cancel.
 ```

-Integration with Cron for recurring tasks is easy.
-The following snippet shows a Crontab entry which will run every morning at 2am.
-Heliocron will wait until 30 minutes before sunrise, before allowing the execution of the ``turn-on-lights.sh`` script.
+Integration with `cron` for recurring tasks is easy.
+The following snippet shows a `crontab` entry which will run every morning at 2am. `heliocron` will wait until 30 minutes before sunrise, before allowing the execution of the ``turn-on-lights.sh`` script.

 ```bash
 0 2 * * * heliocron --latitude 51.4769N --longitude 0.0005W wait --event sunrise --offset -00:30 \